 The importance of inventory management is simple: the better you manage your inventory, the easier it is for you to do business.
 For example, you have an inventory of 500 toys.
 You are expected to sell about 450 of them, but later you discover that 100 of the toys are missing, damaged, or not the right toy you ordered.
 So now, you are 50 toys short of meeting customer demand and have also paid for 100 toys than you should have.

 In instances like this, inventory management helps you negate these types of issues.
-At its core, that is what makes it so important for a business to take care of their inventory.
+At its core, that is what makes it so important for a business to take care of its inventory.
 There are more reasons why inventory management is important for your business.

 Inventory management strategies are there to tackle all your inventory needs, but which ones are important for all businesses?
 Here are some of the important strategies that you need to know about: